 DOR will work with CWDB to ensure greater coordination in the provision of the support services for individuals with disabilities in order to increase the likelihood of successful outcomes.
-DOR will also work with CDE and DDS to provide technical assistance to LPA partners on provision of supportive services for individuals with ID/DD.
+DOR will also work with CDE and DDS to provide technical assistance to LPA partners on provision of supportive services for individuals with intellectual and developmental disabilities.
+DOR will enhance access to ancillary services housed within DOR, such as Assistive Technology Act services, Independent Living, Traumatic Brain Injury, Mobility Evaluation Program, and benefits planning, and will partner with Independent Living Centers, Traumatic Brain Injury Sites, and America's Job Centers of California (AJCCs) to increase co-enrollment and identify the scope of need for these services for co-enrolled individuals with disabilities.